Krutoy242/lostuser/readme.md

     > ```

 4. A big first letter with a dot `.` can be used without the dot.
-    1. First, bug letter would be indexed.
+    1. First, big letter would be indexed.
     2. If not found, anything that start with this big letter.
     3. Lastly, anything that start with lowercased first letter.
     > ```lua